biocarl/til-biocarl/README.md

 ---

+# 📅 23.01.2023 css: What is the purpose of css?
+- Styling (visual appearance of content) like colors and fonts
+- Layout (how content is layed out accross the available screen) - also adapting to different screen sizes
+- Animations (keyframe animations, etc.)

 # 📅 13.01.2023 css: How does flexbox work?
 - the parent container decides about the layout of the child elements (inner display value), use it with `display:flex` (note the the out display value still remains `block` for the parent container, to change this you would do `inline-flex`)
 - How does flexbox behave if there is limited space available?